ivogeorg/starter-arm-cortex-m0-asm-asst-part-2/README.md

    2. After line 7 but before line 8 of [negate_program.S](negate_program.S).
    3. After line 26 but before line 27 of [negate_program.S](negate_program.S).

-6. Guidelines for filling out the state sketches:
+### 3. Guidelines

    1. Ignore the IR (instruction register), MAR (memory address register), and MDR (memory data register) registers in the bottom left.
-   2. Assume that, at the start of the program, `value` is stored at location 0x00000000 of the data memory.
+   2. Assume that, at the start of the program, `value` is stored at location 0x00000000 of the data memory (the rightmost memory region in the sketch).
 Please, use _hexadecimal_ when representing addresses and values in memory.
 For example, 6<sub>10</sub> = 0x00000006 and -6<sub>10</sub> = 0xfffffffa.
 Remember that one hexadecimal digit corresponds to 4 bits (aka one _nibble_, or _half-byte_).
-   3. Assume that the stack grows from address 0x00001077 _down_ toward lower addresses (notice the arrow next to the stack region in the sketch).
-   4. It is _optional_ to fill in the addresses of the stack, but it might be helpful.
-You will need to
-   5. The ARM Cortex-M0 is a 32-bit architecture, which means that both the registers and the memory locations in the sketch are all 4 bytes long.
+   3. The ARM Cortex-M0 is a 32-bit architecture, which means that both the registers and the memory locations in the sketch are all 4 bytes long.
 You will see that the stack pointer is being moved by multiples of 4.
 A 4-byte memory location with an address that divides by 4 is called a _word_.
+   4. Assume that the stack grows from address 0x00001077 _down_ toward lower addresses (notice the arrow next to the stack region in the sketch).
+The stack grows by _subtracting_ from the _stack pointer (sp)_, and, conversely, shrinks by _adding_ to the stack pointer.
+The stack pointer is a register holding an address.
+The stack pointer always points to the _top_ of the stack (that is, the word with the lowest address in the stack).
+   5. It is _optional_ to fill in the addresses of the stack, but it might be helpful.
+You will need to
    6. Remember, the program starts with the `main` function, so the first instruction to be executed is on line 12 of [negate_program.S](negate_program.S).

-TODO: How to read the data address assembly syntax.
-Explanation, including LDR.
-TODO: How to know when NZCV change.
-Documentation for conditional execution.
+   7. You need to keep track of the NZCV flags (see above).
+You will need the following:
+      1. [Summary of the ARM Cortex-M0 instruction set](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0497a/BABGIFCI.html), which lists the flags each instruction modifies.
+This also gives you links to the instruction documentation.
+Note that, in the documentation, instructions are clustered into groups that belong together.
+      2. [Description of the flags, which lists the conditions which they correspond to](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0497a/BABEHFEF.html), when combinations of them are set or not set.
+In the processor, this is done directly in hardware.
+When you are doing the tracing, you have to decide if an instruction is going to set a flag or not.
+Read the documentation for the instruction to find out.
+      3. The flags cannot be forced to 0 (there is a way, but it is deliberately complicated), but only set or unset by subsequent instructions.
+   8. When the C program has global data, in the assembly program this data is given an address label (the exact address is determined at link or run time).
+Here is a portion of the assembly program which shows how `value` is transfered between data memory and registers (see comments, after the semicolons `;`, for explanation):
+      ```assembly
+      value:
+              .word   6           ; the 'value' variable is a word, holding the immediate value of 6 (decimal)

+              ...

+      main:
+              ...
+              ldr     r3, .L6     ; load .L6 (see below) into r3
+              ldr     r3, [r3]    ; dereference r3 ([r3] is a dereferencing) to get the immedate value, and store back into r3
+              cmp     r3, #0      ; use the value in r3 to compare to 0 (if statement)

+              ...

+              movs    r2, r0      ; store the result of negate into r2
+              ldr     r3, .L6     ; load the address of the original variable
+              str     r2, [r3]    ; store the contents (value) of r2 at the location pointed by r3 (dereferencing)

+              ...

+      .L6:
+              .word   value      ; the address of the 'value' variable, represented by the label .L6
+      ```
+   9. Notice that the generated assembly is redundant.
+Some operations are repeated.
+Don't worry about it.
+The assembly is correct, though it can be optimized, and made more efficient.

 ## Resources

 ## C